opensearch-project/opensearch-build/README.md

 #### Signing Artifacts

 For all types of Signing within OpenSearch project we use `opensearch-signer-client` (in progress of being open-sourced) which is a wrapper around internal signing system and is only available for authenticated users.
 The input requires a path to the build manifest or directory containing all the artifacts or a single artifact.
-The tool currently supports 3 platforms for signing.
+The tool currently supports following platforms for signing.

+Usage:
 ```bash
 ./sign.sh builds/opensearch/manifest.yml
 ```